LookslikeLenni/uni-face-recognition/README.md

 # Facial Recognition API

 This FastAPI application utilizes advanced face recognition techniques combined with a robust back-end system to manage user data and images.
 It supports a variety of operations, including user creation, image uploading, and retrieval of user details, making it versatile for applications requiring biometric functionality.
+DeepFace is used for running the Face models and encoding Face Images (a GPU is required)

 ## Installation and Setup